 My Dear Parishioners,

 Happy Catholic Schools Week!
-Thank you to Mrs. Jaster, our principal, and all of her teachers, staff, and volunteers.
+Thank you to Mr. D’Andrea, our principal, and all of his teachers, staff, and volunteers.
 Thank you also to our parishioners.
 Without your support of Catholic education, we could not fulfill this part of our mission as church.
 Our school is a real blessing to our families.
 It is a true community where we are, “Focused on Faith and Learning.”
+We continue to celebrate that SJR was named a National Blue Ribbon School of excellence.
+This is quite an accomplishment.
 Our Mission Statement reads: St. Joseph/St. Robert School (SJR), with Jesus as our foundation and inspiration, prepares students to live fully His message of love, courage, and compassion.
 Our philosophy of academic rigor and relevance prepares our students to be contributing members of the Church and the global community.
-All are invited to check out the good things happening at our school by coming to our Open House, Sunday, Jan 27th from 9:30 a.m. to 1:00 p.m.
+All are invited to check out the good things happening at our school by registering for a private tour.

 May God Bless You,

 I extend prayerful best wishes for a happy, healthy, and blessed New Year!